Compliance to the Regulations

 - Software Architecture Chart - Include diagrams of subsystems and major components, and the

 interfaces between them.
-This would segregation of software entities for risk control.
+This can provide segregation of software entities for risk control.

 - Software Detailed Design Descriptions - Provide the specification(s) detailing how software is implemented

-- Off-the-shelf (OTS) Software List – List of OTS software used, including the source, version, license and function for the system
+- Off-the-shelf (OTS) Software – Description and List of OTS software used, including the source, version, license and function for the system.
+Plan to control OTS software.

 - Code Unit Verification - Document the unit test and code review performed per the plan